-By installing 12 state-of-the-art telemetry devices in selected regions across the country, farmers will have access to accurate, real-time information on critical issues that may affect the actual production, such as the weather, temperature, humidity, unexpected weather phenomena etc. By having real-time, mapped data available to them through their computer or mobile device at any given time, farmers will by able to make informed decisions, based on important meteorological and soil parameters.
+With the installation of 12 state-of-the-art telemetry systems in selected regions across the country, farmers will have access to accurate, real-time mapped information, made available directly on their computer or mobile device.
+This will enable them to make informed decisions, based on important meteorological and soil parameters.

 The regions selected for the installation of the 12 telemetry systems are associated with the production of agricultural products of key significance the local and national economy and.
 More specifically, the telemetry systems will be installed in the following

 - four vineyards in Kavala, Kilkis and the Peloponnese;

 - two olive groves in Kalamata and Chalkidiki;

 - two grassland areas (pastures) in Elassona and Xanthi.

 In practical terms, the programme is expected to benefit more than 100-120 farmers, while this number will significantly increase with the addition of indirect beneficiaries, who will have access to an open data platform to be developed and made publicly available.